vindolin/micropython_websocket_test/README.md

 # micropython_websocket_test
 Control the color of a rotating gradient NeoPixel ring from a webpage using websockets.

-Multiple windows to the same module can be open and the widgets are synchronized through the websocket.
+Multiple windows to the same module can be open and the widgets are synchronized through the websockets.

 The client websocket reconnects after connection loss.